Modeling and Encouraging Healthy Habits, and a Healthy Self-Image, for Kids:

 A Parents’ How-To

-Do help your kiddos understand that, just because it appears on google, it does not meant that the content isn’t necessarily right, appropriate, or important.
+Do help your kiddos understand that, just because it appears on google, does not mean that the content isn’t necessarily right, appropriate, or important.

 Don’t assume a kid understands the context of what they’re reading or viewing.

 Do tell them that just because they can (read or post something), it doesn’t mean they should.

 Do urge them to walk away if something they see or are doing, feels wrong or unkind.

 Don’t engage in catty comments, judgments, or rants online.
 Set the right example!
 Model good digital citizenship.

 The mantra, “Do unto others” fits perfectly here.
 Kids need to realize, as early as possible, that even though it has numerous merits, the internet can also be a pretty dangerous place.
 Give them the tools to use it wisely, kindly, and appropriately.